-Julia received a B.F.A specializing in Music Composition under Dr. Georges Dimitrov and piano performance under Yaron Ross at Concordia University, Montréal in 2013.
-She has continued her composition studies privately with Linda Catlin Smith, Brian Harman, and Juliet Palmer.
+Julia received a B.F.A specializing in Composition under Dr. Georges Dimitrov from Concordia University, Montréal in 2013.
+She continued her studies with composers Linda Catlin Smith, Brian Harman, and Juliet Palmer.
 Julia is an Associate Composer at the Canadian Music Centre.

 All scores available with the composer and through the Canadian Music Centre.
 For full list of works with audio and video visit: http:// juliamermelstein.com/compositions/

 without ground (2016)